trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ## Change your PIN {#pin-change}

-OnlyKey support for PIN change was added in firmware version Beta8.
-You can check the firmware version in the lower right corner of the OnlyKey app.
 To change PIN go to the [Setup] tab, put OnlyKey in config mode, and follow the instruction in the app to set a new PIN.

 ## Web Links {#web-links}